 [x] Security (None/SSL/TLS) → Always try to choose TLS if it's possible.

 If not choose SSL.
 For security reasons we strongly advise not to use 'None'.

 Click the "Edit folders" button directly below.
 The system will now find the existing folders on your mail server so they can be synchronized with Carerix.
 Please note: When the message "An unknown error occurred while getting the mail from your mail server" appears, you've filled in the wrong information - for example a wrong password.

 Find the right Carerix folders with the names on your mail server (eg. "Sent folder" in Carerix mail → corresponds with → "[Gmail]Sent files" on the mail server.

 In this situation all email (in- and outbound) is handled by Carerix: As soon as the user logs in into Carerix, he will see the latest messages.
 Make sure you fill in the outgoing email address in the User card, otherwise the outgoing email address will show as email@example.com. carerix.net.

 Carerix and MS-Outlook (with MS-Exchange)

-If your organization is using Exchange there are two ways to have the e-mail arrive in Carerix:
+If your organization is using Exchange there are two ways to receive your email in Carerix: